1. Installation¶

 docker run -it --rm -v $(pwd):/workdir -u $(id -u):$(id -g) jakobandersen/mod

-As a quick test, you can try running mod -e "smiles('O').print()"
+As a quick test, you can try running mod -e "smiles('O').print()" inside

 the container.
 When it’s done, then outside the container you should now be

-able to open the printed summary summary/summary.pdf
+able to open the printed summary summary/summary.pdf.

-You can thus use the mod
+You can thus use the mod command inside the container, but otherwise

 do all file manipulation outside the container.